Frequently Asked Questions

 Go here for more info… cabin heater info.

-This refers to a theory that when a cold engine starts the aluminum piston will expand faster than the steel cylinder and cause binding and scuffing in the upper choked section of the cylinder.
-Choke refers to a slightly smaller diameter tapered into the top end of the cylinder to allow for greater expansion due to higher operating temperatures at the combustion end.
+This refers to a circumstance that when a cold engine starts the aluminum piston will expand faster than the steel cylinder and cause binding and scuffing in the upper choked section of the cylinder.
+Choke refers to a slightly smaller diameter tapered into the top end of the cylinder to allow for greater expansion due to higher operating temperatures at the combustion (Head) end.

 It is possible in certain situations but there’s more to consider than just the thermal expansion coefficients of the dissimilar metals.
 While it is true that aluminum’s coefficient of thermal expansion is double that of steel, that alone does not predict or determine what will happen to the cylinder/piston clearance on start-up.
 First of all, with any temperature change aluminum (the piston) expands and contracts twice as much as steel (the cylinder).
 Therefore, at cold temperature the fit of the piston in the cylinder is LOOSER, not tighter, than at room temp or at operating temp.
 On cold startup the piston and cylinder will both start expanding, but the piston has to expand more than the cylinder to restore the desired operating clearance.
 Think of it as beginning a race, with the cylinder having a head start.
 So even if the cylinder is expanding at a slower rate, it might still get to the “finish line” (the operating temp dimension) at the same time the piston does, perhaps even before the piston does.
-If so, there would be no binding.
+If so, there would be low chance of binding.
 Also consider that there is a lot more cylinder surface area exposed to the combustion gases than there is piston surface area, and that the cylinder wall is thin so will absorb heat relatively quickly, perhaps faster than the piston.
 If so, that could equalize the relative rate of expansion between the cylinder and the piston.

 It is possible that if any scuffing occurs it is due to the cold tolerance between the aluminum piston and the steel wrist pin shrinking to zero as the piston shrinks and squeezes the wrist pin.
 That could cause the pin to bind in the piston rather than floating, which could cause the piston to resist pivoting as it travels up and down, and could scuff the cylinder walls and piston.